Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 ### Examples

-There is one parachain slot available.
+There is one allychain slot available.

 Charlie bids `75` for the range 1 - 8.